The 2020/21 funding round is now open for applications until 29 January 2021

-The program offers funding to incorporated Aboriginal not-for-profit organisations to undertake projects that protect and preserve registered Aboriginal sites.
+The program offers funding to incorporated Aboriginal not-for-profit organisations to undertake projects that protect, preserve and promote registered Aboriginal sites.
 These organisations can apply for a maximum of $30,000 (excluding GST) per application.
 Applicants may submit applications for as many projects as they wish.

 Grant applications will only be accepted for projects associated with heritage places that are Registered Sites on the Register of Places and Objects (the Register) at the time of applying.
 You can check which places are on the Register using the Aboriginal Heritage Inquiry System.